ranjithrd/confluence_23/src/events/house-of-thespians.md

 dates: 2 days
 grades: Grades 10 to 12
 venue: Bia Block
+description: >-
-description: You've all heard the saying "actions speak louder than words", it's now your chance to showcase what you're made up of.
+  You've all heard the saying "actions speak louder than words", it's now your chance to showcase what you're made up of.
 Get ready to be transported to a realm of imagination and emotion, where dreams come alive and stories unfold before your eyes.
 Presenting “Alphecca'' an event that will leave you spellbound.
 Embark on an exhilarating journey of artistic expression, drawing inspiration from Charlie Chaplin, Marilyn Monroe, and other legends.
 Don't let this extraordinary opportunity pass you by!
 Let your talent shine and let the stage become your canvas.

+  Theme for the finals: **Mythological Drama**.
 rules: |-
   * Outfits should be appropriate.
   * Inappropriate dramas will be disqualified.